 Oats and Walnuts

 Oats are loaded with fiber that helps improve digestion and absorption.
 Together with walnuts, they also contain essential nutrients like zinc, iron, and omega-6 fatty acids in abundance, helping maintain normal hair and skin development.
-These ought to be a part of your diet, whether you have androgenetic alopecia or not.
+These ought to be a part of your androgenetic alopecia diet or a part of your diet in general.

 Fishes like salmon, tuna, shrimp, seabass, and mackerel are rich in essential fatty acids like omega-3.
 They’re also a great source of protein and vitamins B and D and should be a part of your diet to fight androgenetic alopecia.